KalVista Pharmaceuticals Inc. (KALV) Just Got Our Attention

 KALV’s Market Performance

-KALV stocks went up by 2.00% for the week, with a monthly drop of -33.82% and a quarterly performance of -45.69%, while its annual performance rate touched -67.08%.
-The volatility ratio for the week stands at 4.99% while the volatility levels for the past 30 days are set at 6.43% for KalVista Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -5.68% for KALV stocks with a simple moving average of -40.36% for the last 200 days.
+KALV stocks went down by -1.61% for the week, with a monthly drop of -23.32% and a quarterly performance of -47.80%, while its annual performance rate touched -70.42%.
+The volatility ratio for the week stands at 6.51% while the volatility levels for the past 30 days are set at 6.42% for KalVista Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -5.17% for KALV stocks with a simple moving average of -42.62% for the last 200 days.

 Analysts’ Opinion of KALV